Signiant/azure-instance-auditor/README.md

 **Usage:**
 The cred_file is under secret server.
 Look for 'Azure credential to execute vm-audit-application' \
-The script can pass in client id/secret/tenant id or the credential file.
+The script can take in client id/secret/tenant id or the credential file.
 You must specify the environment (dev/prod)

 optional arguments:  \
 -h, --help            show this help message and exit\